AEADataEditor/replication-template-development/REPLICATION.md

 > [REQUIRED] Please review authors and affiliations on the openICPSR deposit.
 In general, they are the same, and in the same order, as for the manuscript; however, authors can deviate from that order.

+> INSTRUCTIONS: Leave the following line in the report if any of the above are checked:

+> Detailed guidance is at [https://aeadataeditor.github.io/aea-de-guidance/](https://aeadataeditor.github.io/aea-de-guidance/).

 ### Deposit Metadata